chzhan/reinforcement-learning-algorithms/05-advantage-actor-critic/README.md

 Please download them from the [Google Driver](https://drive.google.com/open?id=1ZXqRKwGI7purOm0CJtIVFXOZnmxqvA0p), then put the `saved_models` under the current folder.

 ## Results
+It can be found some learning curves was not perfect, because it's the problem of the implementation of `RMSProp` in pytorch.
+Please check this [blog](https://blog.millionintegrals.com/vel-pytorch-meets-baselines/)
 ### Training Performance
 ![Scheme](figures/result.png)
 ## Demo: BreakoutNoFrameskip-v4